cjen07/social_network/README.md

 Goal in short term

-  * rewrite back button in friends page to be more concise
   * gif instuctions in this readme and online example
+  * private chat, XMPP server and client, hedwig-im and ejabberd

 Goal in long term

+  * offline notification persistence
   * make it dry, and test it by wallaby
-  * offline notification persistence
-  * private chat and verification
   * fewer limitations and hidden bugs

 Limitation